-The home appliance industry is composed of two main sectors, the major domestic appliances and small domestic appliances.
+The home appliance industry is composed of two main sectors: major domestic appliances and small domestic appliances.
 Large machines used at home, such as freezers, stoves, washing machines, are part of the major domestic appliance category.
-Shipments of major home appliances in the U.S. are forecast to reach the highest figure to date in 2016, when 75.5 million units are projected to the shipped in the country.
+Unit shipments of major home appliances in the U.S. are forecast to reach nearly 20 million in the fourth quarter of 2019 alone, rounding out year of strong growth in the domestic market.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 7 chapters, you will quickly find the 41 most important statistics relating to "Home Appliance Industry in the US".